RLaghSoftware/NSBEHack-Capsule-Fullstack-react-web-app--completed/README.md

 run Node server.js

-The app should now be running on port 3000, and can be visited through a web browser.
+The app should now be running on port 3000, and can be visited through a

+b browser.

 It may take some time (usually about 10/15 seconds) for the connection to go through after running server.js on your terminal